Frequently Asked Questions

 Why should I link a parent to a student account?

 We strongly recommend you link parents to your students’ accounts.
 This allows parents to view their children’s progress through the Parent Dashboard or the Parent Connect App, and play a much bigger part in motivating their child.
-It also allows them to perform administrative tasks such as password retrieval, etc.
+It also allows them to perform administrative tasks such as retrieving passwords and updating child’s details.

 What do I do with “Unverified Students”?